 Current Bask Bank Promotions

-Bask Bank is offering a new customer bonus of AAdvantage® Loyalty Points to open a Bask Mileage Savings Account and make qualified deposits while the Bask Interest Savings Account offers one of the top rates for a savings account.
+Bask Bank is offering a new customer bonus of 1,000 AAdvantage® miles to open a Bask Mileage Savings Account and make qualified deposits while the Bask Interest Savings Account offers one of the highest rates for a savings account.

 Learn more about the latest Bask Bank offers and bonuses currently available for you right now.

-Offer #1) Bask Mileage Savings Account – 5,000 Loyalty Points
+Offer #2: Bask Mileage Savings Account – 20,000 AAdvantage® Miles Bonus Offer

-And for a limited time, Bask Bank is offering 5,000 AAdvantage® Loyalty Points when you open a Bask Mileage Savings Account and fund your account $25,000 or more within 15 days of account opening.
+And for a limited time, Bask Bank is offering up to 20,000 AAdvantage® miles when you open a Bask Mileage Savings Account and fund your account before the end of the promotional period.
+This offer is available to both new and existing customers.
+The more you deposit, the more bonus miles you’ll earn:

 - Provide Bask Bank with an AAdvantage® account number in the same name as the subject Bask Mileage Savings Account.

-- Receive 5,000 Loyalty Points reflected on your Mileage Savings Account within 10 business days once all conditions of the offer is met (Loyalty Points may take 6-8 weeks to post to the linked AAdvantage® account).
+- Receive up to 20,000 AAdvantage miles reflected on your Mileage Savings Account within 10 business days once all conditions of the offer is met (AAdvantage miles may take 6-8 weeks to post to the linked AAdvantage® account).

 Yes.
 You can have one Bask Mileage Savings Account and up to five Bask Interest Savings Accounts.
 It’s easy to transfer funds between your accounts.
 So if you can’t decide between earning interest or miles, do both!